cockroachdb/docs/cockroachcloud/serverless-faqs.md

 ### What is a Request Unit?

 All resource usage in {{ site.data.products.serverless }} is measured in Request Units, or RUs.
 RUs represent the compute and I/O resources used by a query.
 All database operations cost a certain amount of RUs depending on the resources used.
-For example, a "small read" might cost 1 RU, and a "large read" such as a full table scan with indexes might cost 100 RUs.
+For example, a "small read" might cost 2 RUs, and a "large read" such as a full table scan with indexes might cost 100 RUs.

 ### Do I have to pay for {{ site.data.products.serverless }}?